In 2006, Shinya Yamanaka, a Japanese stem cell researcher, made a groundbreaking discovery that would win him the Nobel Prize.

 Up until this discovery, only embryonic stem cells were naturally pluripotent—but they came with challenging ethical issues of using cells from embryos.
 Yamanaka’s work opened a new world of new possibilities for scientists and cancer patients.

 Stem Cells and Immunotherapy

-"Roswell Park is one of the few academic institutions that has shown successful use of pluripotent stem cells (iPSCs) for treatment in cancer immunotherapy,” says Fumito Ito, MD, PhD, and Assistant Professor of Oncology in the Department of Surgical Oncology at Roswell Park.
+"Roswell Park is one of the few academic institutions that has shown successful use of pluripotent stem cells (iPSCs) for treatment in cancer immunotherapy,” says Fumito Ito, MD, PhD, formerly of Roswell Park.
 Immunotherapy uses certain parts of a person’s immune system as a treatment to fight diseases such as cancer.
 That’s what these new studies with iPSCs are hoping to prove.

 Headed by Dr. Ito, a team of researchers from Roswell Park, the University of Michigan and Kyoto University has recently demonstrated that human pluripotent stem cells can be recreated from exhausted T lymphocytes, a dysfunctional T cell that arises during cancer.
 This type of cell may play a major role in encouraging immunity response, and in fighting cancer because the T lymphocytes generated from pluripotent stem cells have been shown to be stronger in anti-tumor activity.
 “Our findings are highly encouraging, and we expect that this work will provide the foundation for developing personalized, immune-based therapies for patients with advanced and metastatic melanoma.”

 Whether you are newly diagnosed with cancer or in remission, we are making discoveries every day to harness the power of your immune system to help you in your fight against cancer.Learn more